 The Most Common Mistake in Estate Plans

 A Durable Power of Attorney is an essential part of any plan.
-The health care power of attorney enables you to appoint someone to make medical decisions on your behalf when you are no longer able to do so.
-In addition, this document should contain language which requests you to indicate your desires regarding end of life decisions.
+The healthcare power of attorney enables you to appoint someone to make medical decisions on your behalf when you are no longer able to do so.
+In addition, this document should contain language which requests you to indicate your desires regarding end-of-life decisions.
 The durable power of attorney for health care decisions should not be confused with a durable power of attorney for financial matters, which authorizes someone to take control of your assets and can be made effective only upon your incapacity.

 Common Mistakes

-Many seniors arrange for their children to be placed on their bank accounts as joint owners as a planning device.
-Some of the concerns with this technique is that once the child is added to the account, he or she is free to withdraw funds for themselves.
+Many seniors arrange for their children to be placed in their bank accounts as joint owners as a planning device.
+One of the concerns with this technique is that once the child is added to the account, he or she is free to withdraw funds for themselves.
 An even greater concern is that merely by adding the child to the ownership of the account, although they have contributed no funds, creditors of the children may be able to pursue the account for debts of the child!
-The durable power of attorney for financial matters is an excellent away to avoid this unfortunate outcome.
+The durable power of attorney for financial matters is an excellent way to avoid this unfortunate outcome.

 Control Your Distributions Through a Will or Trust